Transparent dark purple Insurte logo

 What is an ETIAS visa?

-Moreover, those who previously needed a visa for short stays in the Schengen area will still need a visa, but they will not need to apply for ETIAS.
+In the same vein, travelers who previously needed a visa for short stays in the Schengen area will still need a visa, but they will not need to apply for ETIAS.

 The main purpose of ETIAS is to strengthen security measures within the Schengen area and the European Union.
 By requiring travelers from visa-exempt countries to register with ETIAS, the EU can more effectively track travelers, which allows them to manage risks related to a variety of potential border issues such as trafficking, illegal migration, terrorism, and even public health threats (such as pandemics).
 Additionally, ETIAS will streamline border checks and improve efficiency, ensuring a smoother (and safer!) travel experience for everyone.